Decision hub

 Format

-Four format questions cover 90 percent of first-timer routing.
-The morning or evening decision, the overnight upgrade question, the private-vehicle math, and the luxury-tier itemisation against the standard floor.
+Four format questions cover most first-timer routing.
+The morning or evening decision, the overnight upgrade question, the private-vehicle math, and the luxury package's cost breakdown against the standard floor.

 Morning vs Evening Desert Safari